What is ATA?

 - Use of more than one telephone line

-- Incoming and outgoing call management
+- Manage incoming and outgoing calls

 - Switch calls between internal lines

-- Internal communication within the business
+- Facilitate internal communication within the business

 What If You Don’t Want to Keep Your Old PBX?